When you can’t install WordPress plugins, you can’t do very much of anything.

 5. Parse and Syntax Errors

-It means the plugin has installed but the code is bad so it can’t work.
+It means the plugin has been installed, but the code is bad, so it can’t work.

 If you’re doing a manual install and seeing this, contact the developer.

 Otherwise, this error crops up if you edit the code in the plugin editor, just like it will with bad code in the theme editor.